HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Get creative.
 Make the process feel like play and/or experiment.
 People love to play, whether they admit it or not.
 You create a game-like mechanism by wrapping everything up into a clear, concise, and actionable way of getting a specific result — and making it clear on what they should do next.
 Remember that most of your audience are beginners.
 Being able to play reduces the friction towards any goal.
 ### Why
 - Your life experiences are the “why” behind your interests.
 The pains, benefits, and range of emotions associated with your lifestyle.
-- You're delivering a tangible promise: providing an _exact_ list of benefits customers will get from your product or service.
+- You're delivering a tangible promise: providing an _exact_ list of [[Entrepreneurship#The values |benefits]] customers will get from your product or service.
 Essentially, you’re offering a solution tailored to their *specific* need.
 ### Structure
 - These days people have short attention span.
 This is the recommended structure to cope with that:
 	- **Bullet lists** — use numbers, bullets, and other tactics that help you break apart what you are saying.
 These lists create a “story” in themselves.